Leo Baeck Institute works to preserve and promote the history and culture of German-speaking Jews.

-“When descendents receive a family collection like this, it is often just a small part of a larger estate,” says Teifer.
+“When descendants receive a family collection like this, it is often just a small part of a larger estate,” says Teifer.
 Dealing with the administration of a parent’s or grandparent’s estate can demand a lot of attention, which means that historical materials sometimes get overlooked.
 “That is why the materials we receive have often languished in attics or storage spaces for years,” explains Teifer.

 Sophia Stolf is making up for lost time.
 First, she removes all the material and organizes it in acid-free folders, which she places in blue archival storage boxes.
 To the extent possible, Stolf maintains the exact arrangement and order that the materials were in when the donor handed them over.

-Once the materials are in boxes, Teifer assigns a call number, which begins with AR25 and ends in a serial number.
+Once the materials are in boxes, Teifer assigns a call number, which begins with AR and ends in a serial number.
 With the call number assigned, the boxes can be added to the computerized catalog as a new donation.

 The boxes next make their way to the desk of archivist Dianne Ritchey for detailed processing.
 Ritchey examines each document, noting its format, purpose, contents, and historical significance.
 She refines the organization of the material and gives the folders precise titles that describe the contents.
-Materials without an original order, like the loose sheets in the Hirsch suitcases, are organized it into categories (called “series”) that may be defined by genre (e.g., vital documents, photographs, or correspondence), people (e.g., individual authors or correspondents), subject, or chronology.
+Materials without an original order, like the loose sheets in the Hirsch suitcases, are organized into categories (called “series”) that may be defined by genre (e.g., vital documents, photographs, or correspondence), people (e.g., individual authors or correspondents), subject, or chronology.

 Ritchey assembles the information about the contents of each box and its folders into a document known as a Finding Aid.
 The LBI uses a standard for electronic finding aids developed and maintained by the Library of Congress called “Encoded Archival Description” (EAD).
 The main component of this document is a list of all the boxes, their folders, and the titles of each folder, but it often also includes historical and biographical notes about the people, places, or organizations described in it.